 Insegt Fiber – A powerful tool for understanding fiber-reinforced composites

-Whether you need a tool for understanding damage mechanisms, or a fast way of characterizing your fiber microstructure, download Insegt Fiber.
-Give it a try!
-We are here to help you!
+Whether you need a tool for understanding damage mechanisms, or a fast way of characterizing your fiber microstructure, download Insegt Fiber and give it a try!

 M. J. Emerson, K. M. Jespersen, A. B. Dahl, K. Conradsen and L. P. Mikkelsen, Individual fibre segmentation from 3D X-ray computed tomography for characterising the fibre orientation in unidirectional composite materials, Composites Part A: Applied Science and Manufacturing, Vol. 97, pp. 83-92, 2017.

 V. A. Dahl, M. J. Emerson, C. H. Trinderup, A. B. Dahl, Content-based propagation of user markings for interactive segmentation of patterned images, Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops, pp. 994-995, 2020.

 M. J. Emerson, A. B. Dahl, K. Conradsen and V. A. Dahl, Insegt Fibre: a user friendly software for individual fibre segmentation, Proceedings of the 22nd International Conference Composite Materials, Melbourne, 2019.